32 Comments

 Expand full comment

-Oct 5, 2023Liked by Jackie Dana, Nicole Rivera
+Oct 5, 2023·edited Oct 5, 2023Liked by Nicole Rivera

 I use writing prompts quite frequently; for me I enjoy keeping up an ongoing storyline and trying to work each new prompt into it.
 Sometimes this leads to stories going in wildly unanticipated directions, which is when it gets really interesting.